deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 “Yeah-huh!
 I even invented a routine that’s physically impossible for bibrachial species!”
 Dora wriggled proudly.
 “And, well, you probably heard me singing...”

 “That I did.
-Good impression!”
+Not bad.”

 “Thanks!
 Anyway.
 Your turn.”